 Common Defenses in Hamilton County DUI Cases

-- The arresting officer didn’t have probable cause or reasonable suspicion to stop, detain, or arrest you.
+- Arguing that the arresting officer lacked probable cause or reasonable suspicion to stop, detain, or arrest you, which is crucial in DUI defense.

-- The arresting officer failed to read you your Miranda rights at the appropriate time.
+- Highlighting any failure by the arresting officer to read your Miranda rights at the appropriate time, a key aspect of lawful procedure in DUI cases.

 How Can a Hamilton County DUI Defense Lawyer Help Me?